Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Results

 \subsection{Magnetoresistance}

-Since CISP gives rise to an effectively spin-polarized current, we expect that it can be detected in magnetotransport measurements.
-To predict the effect at the quantitative level by using DFT+NEGF, we apply a Zeeman magnetic field $\mathbf{B}$ in the central region of our system, and we compute the variation of resistance $\Delta R=R(\mathbf{B})-R(0)$ with respect to the zero field case when $\mathbf{B}$ is parallel, $\mathbf{B} \parallel \mathbf{z}$, antiparallel, $\mathbf{B} \parallel -\mathbf{z}$, and perpendicular, $\mathbf{B}\perp \mathbf{z}$ to the charge transport direction.
-The results are shown in Fig. \ref{Fig.DeltaR} for the right-handed enantiomer with a hole concentration $n_\mathrm{h}=5\times 10^{17}$ cm$^{-3}$.
+We now turn to the question of whether the unilateral magnetoresistance, or magnetochiral anisotropy, can appear in the ballistic transport regime as a result of CISP.
+To predict the effect at the quantitative level by using DFT+NEGF, we apply a Zeeman magnetic field $\mathbf{B}$ in the central region of our system, and we compute the resistance $R(\mathbf{B})$ when $\mathbf{B}$ is parallel, $\mathbf{B} \parallel \mathbf{z}$, antiparallel, $\mathbf{B} \parallel -\mathbf{z}$, and perpendicular, $\mathbf{B}\perp \mathbf{z}$ to the charge transport direction.
+The resulting resistance variation with respect to the zero field resistance value, $\Delta R=R(\mathbf{B})-R(0)$, is shown in Fig. \ref{Fig.DeltaR} for the right-handed enantiomer with a hole concentration $n_\mathrm{h}=5\times 10^{17}$ cm$^{-3}$.
 In the perpendicular case (green dots), we observe that the resistance remains constant with increasing the modulus of the magnetic field, $B$.
-In contrast, when the magnetic field is parallel (antiparallel) to the current direction, the resistance monotonically decreases (increases) as a function of $B$ thus resulting in a negative (positive) magnetoresistance (see the red and black dots).
-The difference $R(\mathbf{B} \parallel \mathbf{z})- R(\mathbf{B} \parallel -\mathbf{z})$ is shown in the inset of Fig. \ref{Fig.DeltaR}.
-It varies linearly with $B$ and is negative, indicating that the resistance is larger when the magnetic field is antiparallel to the current direction.
-The results would be the opposite if we were considering the left instead of the right-handed enantiomer. \\
+In contrast, when the magnetic field is parallel (antiparallel) to the direction of the current, the resistance monotonically decreases (increases) as a function of $B$ thus resulting in a negative (positive) magnetoresistance (see the red and black dots).
+The difference $R(\mathbf{B} \parallel \mathbf{z})- R(\mathbf{B} \parallel -\mathbf{z})$, shown in the inset of Fig. \ref{Fig.DeltaR}, is negative and varies linearly with $B$.
+The resistance is larger when the magnetic field is antiparallel to the current's direction.
+This is the unilateral magnetoresistance.
+Thus our calculations predict that indeed the effect can appear even in the ballistic transport set-up.
+The unilateral magnetoresistance would be the opposite, i.e., larger for the parallel case, if we were considering the left instead of the right-handed enantiomer. \\